"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Super-algebraic decay of boundary densities and local energies

-This section extends the theoretical results of \Cref{sec:theory_part_i}: it establishes that not only is it possible to bound the density $\psi$ in the unbounded time interval $[T_0, \infty)$ by its values on the preceding bounded subinterval $I_{T_0}$, as shown in \Cref{3d_decay_thm}, but also, in \Cref{3d_decay_thm_ii} below, the main theorem of this paper, that the {\em temporal} Sobolev and maximum norms of the solution $\psi$ on time intervals of the form $[T_0 + t, \infty)$, $t > 0$, each decay rapidly (e.g., superalgebraically fast for temporally smooth incident signals) as $t\to \infty$; see also \Cref{3d_decay_rmk_iii} where a related but somewhat modified decay result and proof strategy are suggested.
+This section extends the theoretical results of \Cref{sec:theory_part_i}: it establishes that not only is it possible to bound the density $\psi$ in the unbounded time interval $[T_0, \infty)$ by its values on the preceding bounded subinterval $I_{T_0}$, as shown in \Cref{3d_decay_thm}, but also, in \Cref{3d_decay_thm_ii} below, the main theorem of this paper, that the {\em temporal} Sobolev and maximum norms of the solution $\psi$ on time intervals of the form $[T_0 + t, \infty)$, $t > 0$, each decay rapidly (e.g., super-algebraically fast for temporally smooth incident signals) as $t\to \infty$; see also \Cref{3d_decay_rmk_iii} where a related but somewhat modified decay result and proof strategy are suggested.
 The statement and proof of \Cref{3d_decay_thm_ii} rely on the nomenclature introduced in Sections~\ref{sec:prelim} and~\ref{sec:theory_part_i}.
-Two important corollaries to this theorem, namely Corollaries~\ref{decay_corr} and~\ref{decay_corr_energy}, relate \Cref{3d_decay_thm_ii} to rapid decay and associated local energies of solutions of the wave equation.
-Following these corollaries a brief discussion is presented that lays out the main lines of the proof of \Cref{3d_decay_thm_ii}; a detailed proof of \Cref{3d_decay_thm_ii} is presented at the end of this section, following a sequence of preparatory lemmas.
+Two important corollaries to this theorem, namely Corollaries~\ref{decay_corr} and~\ref{decay_corr_energy}, relate \Cref{3d_decay_thm_ii} to rapid decay of solutions of the wave equation.
+Following the statement and proof of \Cref{decay_corr_energy} a brief discussion is presented that lays out the main lines of the proof of \Cref{3d_decay_thm_ii}; a detailed proof of this theorem is presented at the end of this section, following a sequence of preparatory lemmas.

 \begin{theorem} Let $p$, $q$ and $n$ denote non-negative integers, $n>0$, let $T_0 > 0$ and $\tau > 0$ be given, and assume (i) $\Gamma$ satisfies the $q$-growth condition (\Cref{q-nontrapp}); (ii) The incident field $b(\bfr, t)$ satisfies the $s$-regularity conditions~\eqref{eq:gamma_Hs_assump} with $s = p + q + (n+1)(q+1)$; as well as, (iii) The incident field $b = b(\bfr, t)$ satisfies \Cref{all_t_b} and it vanishes for $(\bfr, t) \in \widebar{\Omega}\times\left \{I_{T_0} \cup [T_0, \infty)\right\}$, with $I_{T_0}$ as in \Cref{domainofdep}.
 Then for $t > T_0$ the solution $\psi$ of \Cref{eq:tdie_sl} satisfies the $t$-decay estimate